Convex Coupled Matrix and Tensor Completion: Proposed Method

 \subsection{Coupled Tensor Norms}

-As with individual matrices and tensors, having convex and low rank inducing norms for coupled tensors would be useful in achieving global solutions for coupled tensor completion with theoretical guarantees.
-In order to achieve this we propose a set of new norms for coupled tensors that are coupled on specific modes using the existing matrix and tensor trace norms.
-Let us first define a new coupled norm with the format of $\| . \|^{a}_{(b,c,d)}$ where the superscript $a$ specifies the mode in which the tensor and the matrix are coupled and the subscripts specified by $b,c,d \in \{\mathrm{O},\mathrm{L},\mathrm{S},-\}$ indicate how the modes are regularized.
-Let us now introduce the notations for $b,c,d$: \begin{description} \item Notation $\mathrm{O}$: The mode is regularized with the trace norm and the same tensor is regularized on some other modes similarly to the overlapped trace norm. \item Notation $\mathrm{L}$: The mode is considered as a latent tensor which is regularized by the trace norm only with respect to that mode. \item Notation $\mathrm{S}$: The mode is regularized as a latent tensor but it is also scaled similarly to the scaled latent trace norm. \item Notation $-$: The mode is not regularized. \end{description}
+As with individual matrices and tensors, having convex and low-rank inducing norms for coupled tensors would be useful in achieving global solutions for coupled tensor completion with theoretical guarantees.
+To achieve this, we propose a set of norms for coupled tensors that are coupled on specific modes using existing matrix and tensor trace norms.
+Let us first define a new coupled norm with the format $\| . \|^{a}_{(b,c,d)}$, where the superscript $a$ specifies the mode in which the tensor and matrix are coupled and the subscripts $b,c,d \in \{\mathrm{O},\mathrm{L},\mathrm{S},-\}$ indicate how the modes are regularized.
+The notations for $b,c,d$ are defined as \begin{description} \item $\mathrm{O}$: The mode is regularized with the trace norm.
+The same tensor is regularized on other modes similarly to the overlapped trace norm. \item $\mathrm{L}$: The mode is considered to be a latent tensor that is regularized using the trace norm only with respect to that mode. \item $\mathrm{S}$: The mode is regularized as a latent tensor but it is scaled similarly to the scaled latent trace norm. \item $-$: The mode is not regularized. \end{description}